 Google's Wear OS also has thousands of apps optimized for its platform.
 You install apps directly on the watch itself, rather than having to go through your smartphone first.
 Wear OS has many of the same apps that watchOS does, including Lyft, which enables you to schedule a ride, and WhatsApp, which lets you reply to messages with your voice.

-Fitness features, heart rate and GPS
+Smartwatch buying guide: Fitness features, step counting, heart rate, ECG, SpO2 and GPS

 In addition to heart rate monitors certain models have GPS, which makes them more attractive to those who want to go running or biking outdoors, and want to track their distance and pace.
 However, keep in mind that using GPS will have a significant impact on battery life.

-Calling and mobile payments
+Smartwatch buying guide: Calling and mobile payments

 Do you want to make calls from your wrist?
 Some have built-in LTE so you can leave your phone at home — at least in theory.
 AT&T’s NumberSync and Verizon's NumberShare feature let you use the same number on your phone and the watch, and your phone doesn't need to be nearby or turned on.
 You will have to pay for a separate data plan for your smartwatch — about $10 per month — which is something to consider if you want to take advantage of its cellular connectivity.